sage-code/maj/case.md

 # Use case

-History has proven that a language is powerful tool for:
+**note:** in this document i use Maj capitalization!

+there are the following reasons to build a new language:

-* We spend a decade in schools learning our primary language,
+* we spend a decade in schools learning our natural language,
-* Few people have spare time to spend to learn a second language,
+* then few people have any spare time left for learn a second language,
-* Even fewer know a third or more languages, and usually older people.
+* even fewer know a third or other languages,

-Once a language is learned this become a resource of knowledge.

-# History

-From history of languages:

 * natural languages are evolving but slow,
 * sometimes a language need a pushed forward,
 * constructed languages failed so far.

-# But how
+# but how

-* We simplify the alphabet for Maj
+* we simplify the alphabet for Maj,
-* We create strong simple grammar rules
+* we create strong simple grammar rules,
-* We optimize the language using programming algorithms
+* we optimize the language using programming algorithms.

-# But why
+# but why

-A constructed language can have good use-cases.
+a constructed language can have good use-cases.

-**As a project:**
+**as a project:**

 * study grammar and vocabulary of other languages,
 * experiment with different new words,
 * making examples of intelligent programs.

-**As a product**
+**as a product**

-Once the language is stabilized it can be usable for:
+once the language is stabilized it can be usable for:

 1.games
 2.movies